Skip to content

 func

-The func method is one of the advanced methods in MyBatis-Plus for constructing query conditions.
+The func method is one of the advanced methods in MyBatis-Plus for building query conditions.
 It provides a mechanism to execute different query operations within a chain call based on conditions.
-By passing a Consumer functional interface, the func method allows you to dynamically build query logic without interrupting the chain call.
+By passing a Consumer functional interface, the func method allows you to execute different query-building logic based on conditions without breaking the chain call.

 Scope of Use